Lemon Berry Scones

 divide + cook

 Turn the dough out onto a floured surface and fold over until smooth, then divide the dough into about 12 pieces.
 Have your kids flatten their scones with their hands.
 Heat a skillet on your stovetop over medium-high heat.
-Test to see if it is hot enough by sprinkling a little flour on it—if it turns light brown in a few seconds, the skillet is ready.
+Test to see if it is hot enough by sprinkling a little flour on it—if the flour turns light brown in a few seconds, the skillet is ready.
 Place your scones on your preheated skillet and cook for 5 to 7 minutes per side, turning the scones when they have risen and the bottoms are golden brown.
 Continue to cook until the other side is also browned and the scone is cooked entirely.

 cool + serve